aws-samples/systems-manager-license-manager-license-tracker-for-sql-server/organization/README.md

 ![](images/ssm-automation-execution-result.png)
 <p align="center">Figure 4: Automation executions (management account)</p>

-For more details on the status of individual instances, you can click on the Step ID of SQLServerLTS-ManageLicenceUtilization and navigate to the instance of interest, as shown in the figure below.
+For more details on the status of individual instances, you can click on the Step ID of SQLServerLTS-ManageLicenceUtilization associated for the AWS account hosting the instance and navigate to the instance of interest, as shown in the figure below.

 ![](images/ssm-automation-dashboard.png)
 <p align="center">Figure 5: Automation execution detail (management account)</p>